Finite-time gradient blow-up and shock formation in Israel-Stewart theory: Bulk, shear, and diffusion regimes: Conclusions

-While our results demonstrate shock formation in simplified $1+1$ dimensional IS theories, they do not guarantee equivalent behavior in a full IS-type theory or in higher dimensions.
-The complexity increases substantially when multiple nonlinear modes interact simultaneously, as typical initial conditions may not produce unbounded growth in any single mode.
-This presents significant challenges for both mathematical analysis and numerical simulation.
+Moreover, our 1+1 dimensional results do not guarantee equivalent behavior in higher dimensions, where new mathematical and numerical challenges arise.
 Mathematical challenges in proving blow-ups in $3+1$ dimensions, which requires fundamentally new techniques beyond our current framework.
 Numerical challenges because standard schemes face a critical trade-off: optimization for smooth solutions may artificially dampen shocks, while shock-capturing schemes may obscure the true discontinuity structure.
 Our work provides key insights into initial data structures that promote shock formation.
 The central message remains that shock formation in viscous relativistic fluids requires careful consideration of both the initial data structure and numerical approach, particularly when extending beyond the simplified cases studied here.
 In this context, it would be interesting to investigate shock formation in other causal and stable theories of relativistic fluid dynamics, such as the Bemfica-Disconzi-Noronha-Kovtun (BDNK) formalism \cite{Bemfica:2017wps,Bemfica:2019knx,Bemfica:2020zjp,Kovtun:2019hdm,Kovtun:2020eho}, where it has been shown in Ref. \cite{Freistuhler:2021lla} that, for a steady-state traveling wave solution (an ODE written in terms of the self-similar parameter $\xi=x-v_s t$, different from the time-independent Olson-Hiscock/Geroch-Lindblom analyses), shocks of sufficiently small amplitude admit smooth profile, while those with non-small amplitudes do not, with the special case of all shocks having smooth profile given that one of the characteristic velocities is the speed of light.
 Numerical simulations of BDNK theory have been reported in Refs. \cite{Pandya:2021ief,Pandya:2022pif,Bea:2021zol}, but a detailed study of shock formation, such as done here in the case of IS theory, has not yet been performed.